Tips to help make your Commercial Construction project a success!

 For Construction Design - 100%

-These stages allow the client and all relevant stakeholders to systematically progress the design, client requirement and finishes preferences, whilst incorporating technical details from Building Services Engineers (HVAC, Power, Structural etc.).
-The Project Manager should manage this entire process, ensure all feedback comments are reflected in the Design documentation and that all consultants work off the same requirements, have the same information and most importantly work towards the same deadline and timeframes.
-Generally a Gantt Chart / Timeline is prepared by the Project Manager to ensure deadlines are met.
+These stages allow the client and all relevant stakeholders to systematically progress the design, client requirements, and finishes preferences, whilst incorporating technical details from Building Services Engineers (HVAC, Power, Structural, etc.).
+The Project Manager should manage this entire process, ensure all feedback comments are reflected in the Design documentation, and that all consultants work off the same requirements, have the same information, and, most importantly, work towards the same deadline and timeframes.
+Generally, a Gantt Chart / Timeline is prepared by the Project Manager to ensure deadlines are met.

-Once the For Tender Design has been completed and approved from the client, the Project Manager needs to begin preparation of the Tender Documentation for either of the following depending on which pathway the client would like to proceed with:
+Once the For Tender Design has been completed and approved by the client, the Project Manager needs to begin preparation of the Tender Documentation for either of the following, depending on which pathway the client would like to proceed with:

 Head Contractor

-In this pathway, Virk Construction Management would prepare high level tender documentation for a Head Contractor / Builder to be engaged as a Lump Sum provider.
+In this pathway, Virk Construction Management would prepare high-level tender documentation for a Head Contractor / Builder to be engaged as a Lump Sum provider.
 They would be expected to provide competitive Lump Sum quotes to enable the client to decide who to choose.
-Same as the below model, Virk CM would prepare detailed scope documentation, ensure all project requirements are captured, including level of finishes, timeframes, base building requirements etc. Once Quotes are received back, Virk CM would undertake a detailed comparative analysis to determine like for like scope allowances and ensure value for money is provided to the client.
-In this model, the Builder hides additional margin/profit into their lump sum prices as it is a closed book model and client pays for all costs incorporating the builder’s profits and preliminaries costs.
+Same as the below model, Virk CM would prepare detailed scope documentation, ensure all project requirements are captured, including the level of finishes, timeframes, base building requirements, etc. Once Quotes are received back, Virk CM would undertake a detailed comparative analysis to determine like-for-like scope allowances and ensure value for money is provided to the client.
+In this model, the Builder hides additional margin/profit into their lump sum prices as it is a closed book model, and the client pays for all costs, incorporating the builder’s profits and preliminary costs.

 Managing Contractor - Open Book model

-Once the documentation is prepared, Virk CM will begin selecting the most appropriate suppliers / trades for each package to tender to, thus ensuring multiple Quotes are received from Trades and suppliers.
-Once all Quotes are received, Virk CM would undertake a like for like comparative review of each quote to ensure all suppliers have priced the same scope and that no scope is missed, and then a recommendation would be provided to the client for each Trade Package including prices from subcontractors and their quotes.
+Once the documentation is prepared, Virk CM will begin selecting the most appropriate suppliers/trades for each package to tender to, thus ensuring multiple Quotes are received from Trades and suppliers.
+Once all Quotes are received, Virk CM would undertake a like-for-like comparative review of each quote to ensure all suppliers have priced the same scope and that no scope is missed, and then a recommendation would be provided to the client for each Trade Package, including prices from subcontractors and their quotes.
 This allows the client to make an informed decision on which trade to select and get value for money outcomes by undertaking competitive negotiation.
-In this model, the Builder cannot hide any additional margin/profit as it is an open book model and client only pays for Professional Project Management costs and site management.
+In this model, the Builder cannot hide any additional margin/profit as it is an open-book model, and the client only pays for Professional Project Management costs and site management.